 - Learn tips and advice on communicating your research at Parliament including style and tone

 - Be aware of where to go for further support

 Where and when does the training take place?

 Events take place monthly at venues around the UK.

 Dates and locations for the 2019/20 series are currently being arranged, and will be advertised on this page and on Twitter via @UKParl_Research as soon as confirmed.

 There is an attendance fee of £40, including VAT.
 If this fee is a barrier to your attendance, please contact us; we may make exceptions in some circumstances.

-If you have any questions about training events for academic researchers, contact the universities programme team.
+If you have any questions about training events for academic researchers, contact POST.